 World’s Oldest Jewelry Excavated at a Moroccan Cave

-Human beings have been wearing necklaces, bracelets, earrings, and other forms of jewelry for a long time.
-But the discovery of a cache of prehistoric Aterian sea snail shell beads at a cave in western Morocco has pushed the origin of this practice back farther than archaeologists and anthropologists ever expected.
+Human beings have been wearing necklaces, bracelets earrings, and other forms of jewelry for a long time.
+But when you are next looking at a cross bracelet in an antique store and wondering what stories it could tell, think of this.
+A cache of prehistoric Aterian sea snail shell beads discovered at a cave in western Morocco pushed the origin of wearing jewelry back farther than archaeologists and anthropologists ever expected.
 These seashell beads were determined to be somewhere between 142,000 and 150,000 years old, making them the oldest jewelry found anywhere in the world up to this time.
 The existence of these almost unimaginably ancient beads that were used to make the world’s oldest jewelry was announced to the world on September 22, in an article appearing in the journal Science Advances .

 In collaboration with researchers from Morocco’s National Institute of Archaeological Sciences and Heritage in Rabat, Morocco, University of Arizona anthropologist Steven Kuhn led a series of excavations between 2014 and 2018 at Bizmoune Cave, which is located 10 miles (16 kilometers) inland from Morocco’s Atlantic coast.